poanchen/poanchen.github.io/_posts/2016-10-16-how-to-create-simple-rest-api-in-php-and-call-them-in-js.md

 ## Wrapping Up

-Hopefully this guide has given you the confidence to do many other things with querying a simple REST API using various technologies like pure JavaScript with XMLHttpRequest or AJAX call via jQuery or AngularJS Ajax.
+Hopefully this guide has given you the confidence to do many other things with querying a simple REST API using various technologies like pure JavaScript with XMLHttpRequest or AJAX call via jQuery or AngularJS AJAX.
 Please go ahead and take a look at the code and add more things to it to make it do more interesting things.
 I am sure that you will start getting the hang of it while you add those new things.
 I hope that this post has helped you and good luck to you!

 ## Resources